 - Success control is carried out in a written test (written exam) of 60 min (max.
-60 points)

-- The exam consists of 6 tasks with 5 points each and 5 tasks with 6 points = 11 tasks

-- For the passed bonus task, a maximum of 6 points can be credited to the exam result.
+60 points). - The exam consists of 6 tasks with 5 points each and 5 tasks with 6 points = 11 tasks. - · For the passed bonus task, a maximum of 6 points can be credited to the exam result. - The grade can thus be improved by a maximum one step.

 The total number of points remains limited to 60 points.

-M 6.20 Module: Biomedical Measurement Techniques II [M-ETIT-100388] Responsi Organisat Par KIT Inte erdisciplinary Subjec rical Engineering and Ir t Field of Specialization: plementa ry Modules) Cred 3 its Grading scale Grade to a tenth Recurrence Each summer term Duration 1 term Language German Level 4 Version 2
+The bonus points are only taken into account if the exam is passed.
+Bonus points do not expire and are retained for any examination achievements taken at a later date.

+6.21 Module: Biomedical Measurement Techniques II [M-ETIT-100388]

+Organisation: KIT Department of Electrical Engineering and Information Technology

+Part of: Field of Specialization / Field of Specialization: Medical Technology (Complementary Modules)

+Credits

+3Grading scale

+Grade to a tenthRecurrence

+Each summer termDuration

+1 termLanguage

+GermanLevel

+4Version

+2